Codaisseur/scoreboard_ts/README.md

 6. Sorting players by name instead of score
 7. Allow the user to choose whether to sort by name or score
 8. Added `incrementScore` callback prop
+9. Added a button to the `Player` component which calls the callback prop